blackaleader/RustServerPlayerCountBot/README.md

 # RustServerPlayerCountBot

 A Discord bot for monitoring player counts on Rust game servers using RCON.
-This bot connects to your Rust server and provides real-time updates on player statistics directly in your Discord server.
+This bot connects to your Rust server and provides real-time updates on player statistics directly in its custom status.
+Additionally, it logs the server chat in a designated text channel on your Discord server.

 ## Installation Instructions